perseas/Pyrseas/docs/database.rst

 Database
 --------

-A :class:`Database` is initialized with a :class:`~pyrseas.dbconn.DbConnection` object.
-It consists of one or two :class:`Dicts`.
-A :class:`Dicts` object holds various dictionary objects derived from :class:`~pyrseas.dbobject.DbObjectDict`, e.g., :class:`~pyrseas.dbobject.schema.SchemaDict`,
+A :class:`Database` is initialized from a :class:`~pyrseas.database.CatDbConnection` object (a specialized class derived from :class:`~pyrseas.lib.dbconn.DbConnection`).
+It consists of one or
+two :class:`Dicts`.
+A :class:`Dicts` object holds various dictionary objects derived from :class:`~pyrseas.dbobject.DbObjectDict`, e.g.,
+:class:`~pyrseas.dbobject.schema.SchemaDict`,